Elizabeth | May 30, 2023 | Construction Marketing

 Essentially, you're putting your marketing efforts into just a few companies who you know, when they convert, will be the ideal fit for your business.
-It’s a great way to get bigger projects, which of course means more $$$ coming to you.
+It’s a great way to get bigger projects, which of course, means more $$$ coming to you.
 You’ll see results, realize how effective it is, and start reaping the benefits pretty quickly.

 Aside from that, Account-based marketing can:

 But wait — there’s more.
-The best thing account-based marketing can do for your construction company is provide your leads with a better customer experience.
+The best thing account-based marketing can do for your construction company is to provide your leads with a better customer experience.

-It turns out that sales people aren’t the only ones who hate cold calling.
+It turns out that salespeople aren’t the only ones who hate cold calling.
 Customers are in the same boat.
 They’re much happier when you give them some meaningful and relevant content to help them through the entire buyer’s journey.

 Say it with me: websites are not just brochures.
 Your website is often the first place potential customers will go to find more information about your company and its products or services.
 Therefore, it should be well-designed and offer them exactly what they’re looking for.
-If it’s just treated as a photo catalogue, any potential leads are likely to close the tab and move on.
+If it’s just treated as a photo catalog, any potential leads are likely to close the tab and move on.